Lightstreamer/Lightstreamer-kafka-connector/README.md

   <param name="enable">false</param>
   ```

-- Kafka Cluster Address (Mandatory)
+- (Mandatory) **`bootstrap.servers`**

-  The `bootstrap.server` parameter defines the list of host/port pairs used to establish the initial connection to the Kafka cluster.
+  The Kafka Cluster address expressed as the list of host/port pairs used to establish the initial connection.

   The parameter sets the value of the [`bootstrap.servers`](https://kafka.apache.org/documentation/#consumerconfigs_bootstrap.) key to configure the internal Kafka Consumer.